 |Letters of Recommendation Required||3|

 Admission to the program is competitive; applications are due December 1 of each year for fall semester.
-Potential applicants will have a major in the biological sciences, a minimum undergraduate GPA of 3.3/4.0, and appropriate preparatory courses in physiology, chemistry, biochemistry, biology, physics, calculus, statistics, organic chemistry, and genetics.
+Potential applicants will have a major in the biological sciences or other relevant field, a minimum undergraduate GPA of 3.0/4.0, and appropriate preparatory courses in physiology, chemistry, biochemistry, biology, physics, calculus, statistics, organic chemistry, and/or genetics.
 Prior laboratory research experience is strongly recommended.

 Completed applications for fall entry are reviewed by a panel of faculty.
 Applicants who pass this first step will be invited to a campus visit to interview with faculty and learn more about the program.
 Applications for spring or summer term are rare but possible, but only with the approval of the admissions committee -- please contact the program coordinator in advance of submitting an off-cycle application.